What Does a Web Developer Do? – A Complete Guide in 2023

 Web Developers should be good listeners.

-They must pay attention to clients’ needs and provide effective solutions.
+They must pay attention to client’s needs and provide effective solutions.

 Detail Oriented